VCTLabs/WebArchivingTest/README.md

-# Heritrix Vagrant Appliance
+# Web Archiving Appliance Proof-of-Concept

 ## What is this?

+This is a proof-of-concept of a Web Archiving appliance.
+It will archive (crawl) sites of your choosing, and will allow you to browse them "wayback machine" style.
+It uses Heritrix for the crawling/archiving and openwayback for the browsing.

-## Heritrix documentation
+## Heritrix documentation notes

 https://webarchive.jira.com/wiki/display/Heritrix/Heritrix+3.0+and+3.1+User+Guide